quinlanhoang/CMPM121-Final/devlog.md

 I have personally confirmed it is possible to install the PWA from that page.

+### Reflection

+No major changes were required to implement F3 that have not already been discussed above.

 ## Project phase F2

 ### How we satisfied the software requirements